Phoenix Municipal Stadium - Arizona State Sun Devils

 Food & Beverage 3

-A Chick-fil-A and an Ice stand are on the third base concourse, with a regular chicken sandwich running a pricey $11.18.
+A Chick‑fil‑A stand and an Ice kiosk sit along the third base concourse as well, with a standard chicken sandwich coming in at a steep $11.18.

-Attending a game at Phoenix Muni is a delightful, refreshing experience for any baseball fan.
-Green fold-down stadium seats (with cup holders) make up the seating behind home plate and the infield.
-Bleachers with backs (general admission) extend down the baselines.
-The bleacher area provides net-free seating, though those sections do not have handrails or cup holders, and the seating is quite uncomfortable.
-A patio deck is down the first baseline and offers tables with stools, and views of the field and the indoor batting area.
+Attending a game at Phoenix Muni is a decent outing for any baseball fan.
+Green fold-down stadium seats (with cup holders) line the seating behind home plate and the infield while bleachers with backs (general admission) extend down the baselines.
+The bleacher area provides net-free seating, though those sections lack handrails and cup holders, and the seating is quite uncomfortable and cramped.
+A deck down the first baseline offers tables with stools, views of the field, and the indoor batting area.

-To sit in the shade, get tickets behind the home plate and infield area (sections 1 – 7 on the first level or in A to M on the second level), keeping in mind that sections 1 (and F and G) are directly behind home plate.
+Fans seeking shade should get tickets behind the home plate and infield area (sections 1 – 7 on the first level or in A to M on the second level).
+Sections 1 (and F and G) are directly behind home plate.

 A fantastic amount of Sun Devil baseball fame and history surrounds the park.
 Plaques line the exterior of the park as well as the outfield walls.
-These include the number of players who made it to the majors or were selected in the MLB draft, All Americans, CWS appearances, number of conference championships and national championships, a plaque honoring Packard Stadium, and plaques acknowledging former team managers.
+These include the number of players in MLB or made the MLB draft, All Americans, CWS appearances, number of conference championships and national championships, a plaque honoring Packard Stadium, and plaques acknowledging former team managers.

 The scoreboard provides excellent gameday stats (including previous at-bat results) and player information, with some video tossed in when needed.